snissn/fvm-pectra-upgrade/pectra/reports/Builder_Feedback_Strategy.md

-# Builder Feedback Strategy for EOFv1 Adoption on FVM
+repo# Builder Feedback Strategy for EOFv1 Adoption on FVM

 ## Objective
 To actively engage key FVM ecosystem builders, developers, and tool maintainers to gather critical feedback on the proposed EVM Object Format (EOFv1) bundle integration.
 This feedback will inform the FIP finalization, refine implementation priorities, and ensure a smooth transition.